AdaCore/spark2014/docs/ug/appendix.rst

    about their values needed after the loop invariant must be stated explicitly in the loop invariant.

+#.
+Preconditions on arithmetic and conversion operators (including Time_Of) in
+   Ada.Execution_Time and Ada.Real_Time packages described in |SPARK| Reference Manual 9.19 are not yet implemented.

 .. _Portability Issues:

 Portability Issues